SethClydesdale/forumactif-messenger/README.md

 # Forumactif Messenger
-Forumactif Messenger (or "FAM" for short) is a JavaScript application or "plugin" that integrates with [Forumotion](https://www.forumotion.com/) forums to enable instant messaging in topics in the style of a SMS app.
-It allows you to view topics and post messages in **real time** without ever having to refresh the page.
-What it does is display your forums, topics, etc.. in a separate window from the forum so you can pick it up and chat with anyone anytime.
-Even when not using this application, members can still participate in chats by accessing the topics directly on your forum.
+Forumactif Messenger (or "FAM" for short) is a JavaScript plugin that integrates with [Forumotion](https://www.forumotion.com/) forums to enable **real time messaging** in topics in a minimal design to make the experience more engaging.
+Some other features include..

+- Real time navigation and messaging.
+- Sound notification for messages.
+- GIF Search and other attachment options.
+- Community submitted themes selector.
+- Multiple supported languages.
+- Fullscreen window display.
+- Update and Configuration manager.
+- Live Searching, and more...

 [![](https://i58.servimg.com/u/f58/18/21/41/30/w4f56y10.gif)](https://i58.servimg.com/u/f58/18/21/41/30/w4f56y10.gif)

-This application is constantly being improved thanks to support from the community.
-Forumactif Messenger will aim to support ALL major forum versions that are currently available on Forumotion.
-Those included are..
-PhpBB2, PhpBB3, PunBB, Invision, ModernBB, and [Forumactif Edge](https://github.com/SethClydesdale/forumactif-edge).
+Forumactif Messenger is optimized to work on all major forum versions for Forumotion, so long as your forum's templates aren't heavily modified.

 ## Demo
 The best way to understand how something works is to try it out for yourself.
 If you want to try out a live demo of Forumactif Messenger before installing it on your forum, you can do so by visiting our demo on Demoactif.
 Click the link below to give Forumactif Messenger a try !